CoreLocus/corelocus.com/README.md

 # corelocus.com
-Repository for corelocus.com

-I decided to create this repo so that history would be easily accessible for my sake, and so that people interested in how I went about creating the animations and layout of my site could view it.
-Everything is commented (both for my sake and yours).
+This repo is the commented and freely viewable source of my personal website.
+I made it both for my own reference (incase I fuck anything up) and to make it easy for those that were in my position interested in learning more about HTML and SVG animations.